 If this is happening to you, you have a right to call law enforcement to report this.
 If you are 18 or younger, your parent or guardian may apply for a harassment protection order on your behalf.

 These orders can vary as to what restrictions will be imposed upon the offending person.
 They could legally forbid the person from imposing any restraint upon you or your liberty; harassing, threatening, assaulting, molesting, attacking, or otherwise disturbing your peace; and or telephoning, contacting, or otherwise communicating with you.

 Contact the District Court Office or Victim Assistance Program in your area for more information.

-Typically, a crime consists of bad behavior accompanied by an intention to act illegally; however, not all bad behavior is criminal.
-Also, there are some offenses, such as sexual assault of a minor or driving on a suspended license, which do not require a specific intent to act illegally.
+minor or driving on a suspended license, which do not require a specific intent to act illegally.
 All Nebraska crimes are described in Nebraska statutes or in city or village ordinances.